 Not only is Dick an international best selling author, but he is one of the world’s most extraordinary, respected, and compelling motivational / inspirational speakers.
 He is also the subject of a feature film, entitled Against the Wind.
-Dick has been the keynote speaker at corporate events, fundraisers, non-profits, schools, races, prisons and drug treatment centers, to name a few.
+Dick has been the keynote speaker at Fortune 500 companies, non-profit organizations, conferences, conventions, corporate events, fundraisers, sporting events, prisons, schools and drug treatment centers, to name a few.
 Anywhere motivation and inspiration is needed.
 Dick has spoken to countless number of groups all over the world, ranging in size from 5 people to 15,000 people!
 He has a gift of making people laugh, cry and most importantly, think and appreciate life to the fullest, despite any ups and downs that may come along.
 Dick's talks are directly from his heart and are highly inspirational.

 For a brief moment in the early '80s Dick Beardsley became the most famous runner / athlete in the world - by losing a race.
 In the 1982 Boston Marathon, Beardsley, foiled by a motorcycle that cut him off near the end, finished two seconds behind Alberto Salazar in a contest often called one of the most memorable in marathon history.
 It was the closest finish ever at the world's premier marathon, and both runners broke the course and the American records.